kpodjuk/radekb/README.md

-# Studio Figura Warszawa Wola
+# Studio Figura Ostrzeszów Rynek

 A responsive, static landing page built with vanilla HTML5, CSS3, and JavaScript.
 The project features a custom UI design, mobile-friendly navigation, and smooth scrolling for a modern user experience.